Civil Rights Trail Itinerary

 233 Finley Avenue West

 Travel to Selma across the Edmund Pettus Bridge, where the civil rights march began in 1965 and where law enforcement personnel confronted voting rights marchers on Bloody Sunday.
 The marches and other protests around the state eventually led to the Voting Rights Act of 1965.
 Visit the Brown Chapel AME Church, where Dr. Martin Luther King Jr. launched the voting rights march.
 Tour the National Voting Rights Museum & Institute, which houses memorabilia honoring the attainment of the right to vote.
-Also downtown, see the Old Depot Museum with artifacts from Native American days up through the voting rights era.
+Downtown, see the Old Depot Museum with artifacts from Native American days up through the voting rights era.
 In the afternoon, visit antebellum mansion Sturdivant Hall, designed by a cousin of Confederate General Robert E. Lee.
 See the Old Live Oak Cemetery, where Alabama and America’s first black congressman, Benjamin Sterling Turner, is buried.

 Attractions Contact Information: